cyberkade/web-Sprint-Challenge-User-Interface-and-Git/README.md

 5. Explain why git is valuable to a team of developers.

--Git helps teams work together allowing a group work on the same project at a time, and track progress to go back to in case of a bug that breaks the site.
-Git essentially makes the process as efficient as possible.
+-Git helps teams work together by allowing a group of people to work on the same project at a time.
+Git commiting will help you track your progress, and even makes it possible to go back to a certain spot in your code.
+In the case of an unknown bug that breaks your site you can backtrack to old code, which is extremely helpful.
+Git, essentially, makes the process as efficient as possible.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.